niolabs/docs/docs/cli/config.md

 # Config

-The `config` or `cfg` command will display the configuration of any block or service within your running nio instance.
+The `config` or `cfg` command displays the configuration of any block or service within your running nio instance.
 The configuration is returned from nio in JSON format and displayed.

 Example (blocks):
 ```bash